Basis of Presentation and Summary of Significant Accounting Policies

 In September 2021, the Company informed employees of our decision to close our Exosome Diagnostics Germany facility, discontinuing lab and research occurring at the site, as part of a realignment of activities within our Exosome Diagnostics business.
-The restructuring activities were complete as of June 30, 2022.
+The restructuring activities were completed as of June 30, 2022.
 As a result of the restructuring activities, a pre-tax charge of $1.4 million was recorded within our Diagnostics and Genomics segment during the year ended June 30, 2022.
 Total restructuring charges for the closure of the Exosome Diagnostics Germany facility for the year ended June 30, 2022 were recorded within operating income on the income statement as follows (in thousands):

 (1)Adjustments include refinements to our estimated close down costs as well as the impacts from foreign currency exchange.

 Recently Adopted Accounting Pronouncements

 There were no accounting pronouncements adopted in the quarter ended December 31, 2022.
 Refer to the Form 10-K for accounting pronouncements adopted prior to June 30, 2022.

 The entire disclosure for the business description and accounting policies concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Accounting policies describe all significant accounting policies of the reporting entity.